-- To back up data manually and restore the data to the controller, refer to 5.
+- If the backup file is saved to file server and the type SCP / TFTP is selected, it will not included in the Backup Files List, and it cannot be exported, restored, or deleted. - To back up data manually and restore the data to the controller, refer to 5.
 3. 3 Backup & Restore to configure Backup&Restore. - The configuration of cloud users can be neither backed up nor restored.
 To add cloud users, please refer to 9.3 Manage and Create Cloud User Accounts.